 - 1 medium banana, mashed

-- ¼ c creamy almond butter (choose one with no added sugar, no added oil)
+- ¼ cup creamy almond butter (choose one with no added sugar, no added oil)

-- 1.5 ounces crunch or freeze-dried apples (choose one with no added sugar, no added oil)
+- 1.5 ounces dried or freeze-dried apples (choose one with no added sugar, no added oil)

-- Whisk the applesauce, banana, and almond butter together until well-combined.
+- In a medium bowl, whisk the applesauce, banana, and almond butter together until well-combined.

-- In another bowl, stir the oats, nuts, coconut, and pumpkin pie spice together.
+- In a large bowl, stir the oats, nuts, coconut, and pumpkin pie spice together.

 - Add the applesauce mixture to the oats mixture and combine thoroughly.

 - Put the mixture on the lined baking tray.
-Press it into a tight even layer using the back of a spoon.
+Press it into a tight even layer using the back of a spoon or wet hands.
 (This helps to make chunkier granola!)

-- Bake the granola in the heated oven for 20 minutes.
+- Bake the granola in the top third of the heated oven for 20 minutes.
 Take the granola out and flip it, breaking up the chunks into large pieces with a spatula.